 Using a skip that does not bypass entire sections of the level or alter the level's hardest parts is generally acceptable, but players should take note of whether the skip is still possible in the rated version of the level.
 More Details

 100% records that do not show the in-game endscreen will not be eligible for the list, unless the game crashes before the endscreen is displayed.
+Records with endscreens that are unreadable for any reason will also not be accepted to the list.

 Records using disallowed hacks will not be added to the list, and players that pass off these records as legitimate will be banned until they confess to hacking.
 Refusing to provide evidence for legitimacy is also grounds for a ban.